Dogs Also Go Through An Angsty Teenage Stage, Claims New Study

 Man’s best friend may be ever more similar to humans than previously believed.
-According to new research conducted by Newcastle University in the United Kingdom, dogs reportedly go through an angsty phase when they hit adolescence, proving that the beloved animal is not unlike the average human teenager.
+According to new research studies from the United Kingdom, dogs reportedly go through an angsty phase when they hit adolescence, proving that the beloved animal is not unlike the average human teenager.

-According to Science Alert, the team looked at 378 canines to see how their behavior shifted as they got older.
-The team found that there was a marked changed in obedience around the eight month mark, which is when most dogs hit puberty.
+According to Science Alert, the research team looked at 378 canines to see how their behavior shifted as they got older.
+The team found that there was a marked change in obedience around the eight-month mark, which is when most dogs hit puberty.

 The scientists found that the dogs were both more obedient and more responsive to their owners before and after that angsty period.
-However, the canines tended to remain well-behaved with unfamiliar trainers, despite displaying the more rebellious conduct with their owners — not unlike how adolescents lash out at their parents more than other authority figures.
+However, the canines tended to remain well-behaved with unfamiliar trainers, despite displaying the more rebellious conduct with their owners — not unlike the way adolescents lash out at their parents more than at other authority figures.

-One particular experiment documented how 93 dogs consisting of eight month old Labrador retrievers, golden retrievers, and pooches were “more reluctant” to follow a “sit” command from their owners than they did at five months.
-The dogs were much less reluctant when the command was given by someone unfamiliar.
+One particular experiment documented how 93 dogs consisting of 8-month-old Labrador retrievers, golden retrievers, and cross-breeds were “more reluctant” to follow a “sit” command from their owners than they were at 5 months old.
+The dogs were more obedient, however, when the command was given by someone unfamiliar.

 The data was also compounded by a survey completed by dog owners and trainers who evaluated the dogs’ “trainability,” which confirmed the previous findings.